ShReYaSPaWaR22/Bank-Management-System/README.md

 # Bank Management System

-A straightforward desktop application for managing banking records.
+A basic software application for managing banking records.
 Records are saved directly in a binary file (`account.dat`) to streamline data handling and improve efficiency.

 ## Features